Shingles (Herpes Zoster)

 - Shingles can recur, although most people who experience shingles have it just once in their lifetime.

-- About 1 million cases of shingles occur in the United States each year.
+- About one million cases of shingles occur in the United States each year.

 A person with shingles cannot give shingles to someone else.
 However, a person with shingles can transmit Varicella zoster to a person who is not immune to the virus.
 In that case, the person would develop chickenpox, not shingles.